FrankCCCCC/math_new/statistical_computing/final/slide.md

 Select 2 variables $\alpha_i, \alpha_j$ and update

 # Step 2.
-Bosk Constraint
+Box Constraint

 Clip the value of $\alpha_j$ with complementary slackness